RRinTransportation/itsc24-rr-tutorial/step-by-step.md

 - What key factors contributed to successfully reproducing your partner's work?

-#### Four aspects of reproducibility:
+### Four aspects of reproducibility:

 1. Documentation: details of you code, model, algorithm, data, helps for running your code.

-2. Organization: save data in clear structure, easily to double check and use, separate raw and processed data, save code in separate folder.
+2. Organization: save data in clear structure, easily to double-check and use, separate raw and processed data, save code in separate folder.

 3. Automation: reduce audience effort to manipulate/edit your code to make it work, no effort is the best

 4. Dissemination: your research journal, data, code, algorithm are reproducible.
-How to maintain these materials assessible?
+How to maintain these materials assessable?

 ## Hands-on Activity 2